Making College Campus Safe From Sexual Violence

 Making Colleges Safe from Sexual Violence - Providence Holistic Counseling Services- Violence-Against-Women bar graph

-I think this is a tremendous article on Sexual Violence on college campuses.
+I think this is a tremendous article on sexual violence on college campuses.
 We need more male voices to speak out and become leaders.
-Unfortunately, it is v dry common for male leaders to rise out of a scandal or public reaction like the quote from the Director of Student-Athlete Support Services at Michigan State University Jim Pignataro.
-Better late than never, but we need to be more proactive and not wait till tragedy strikes before we act.
+Unfortunately, it is very common for male leaders to rise out of a scandal or public reaction, like the quote from the Director of Student-Athlete Support Services at Michigan State University, Jim Pignataro.
+Better late than never, but we need to be more proactive and not wait until tragedy strikes before we act.

 Athletes Against Sexual Violence